The Festival of Fried Food

 The festive season has always been an interesting time for us, a time where Christmas (well, the Christmas ‘season’ more than Christmas itself) and Chanukah coincide.
 We do enjoy the traditional Christmas foods – the plum pudding, Christmas cake and (our favourite!) mince pies but it is really the simple Chanukah ‘latkes’ that win the family over every year.

-We are celebrating Chanukah, sometimes called the ‘festival of light’, this week.
 It commemorates the miracle of the oil back in the time of the destruction of the first temple (around 165 BCE) when there was only enough of the ritual oil to light the sacred candle for one day, but miraculously it lasted for 8 days – until the oil was able to be replenished.
 To celebrate this miracle we light the special candelabra (chanukiah).

 Like we do for many of the Jewish festivals, we celebrate by eating a particular type of food.
 We love how it is always about the food!
 This time it is food that has been fried in oil.
-It is certainly not the festival to be dieting.
+It is certainly not the festival to be avoiding fried foods!
 In our family, we make potato latkes (small potato cakes, like roesti) and jam (jelly) donuts.
 We have the most AMAZING recipe for cinnamon sugar doughnuts in The Feast Goes On.